pitfail/pitfail-reports/report1/report1.rst

   anything which may someday be converted co cash.

 Coordinator
-  Pitfail user responsible for administering a \textit{league}.
+  PitFail user responsible for administering a *league*.
 See `Actors and Goals`_ for more information.

 Game